 As we approach the festive holidays and the end of the year, now is a good time to consider our charitable intentions and how to turn them into a win-win for your and your chosen charities.
 Planned Giving integrates your vision of philanthropic giving with your financial and estate planning goals.
 The total package allows you to enjoy tax and financial advantages and give to charity – a win-win.
 Let’s examine how Planned Giving works.

 Meet with a qualified advisor to discuss your personal financial and estate planning goals for you and your family.
 Your advisor should include a qualified attorney, financial advisor and/or accountant, or a combination thereof.
-Once your priorities are established, you and your advisor can explore your charitable wishes and assist you to evaluate possible gifts to charity that may be financially advantageous because they create a current stream of income and/or immediate income tax advantages.
+Once your priorities are established, you and your advisor can explore your charitable wishes.
+They assist you to evaluate possible gifts to charity that may be financially advantageous because they create a current stream of income and/or immediate income tax advantages.
 Planned Giving can be structured in a various ways.

 The simplest way is to make an outright charitable gift, no strings attached, either now or at death.
 An example is leaving a fixed sum of money in your will or trust outright to charity.
-Alternatively, the gift could be a present gift of a future interest; that is, you retain the present enjoyment and income created by the gifted asset, and the charity subsequently receives the remainder, typically after you die.
+Alternatively, the gift could be a present gift of a future interest; that is, you retain the present enjoyment and income created by the gifted asset.
+The charity subsequently receives the remainder, typically after you die.
 An example is leaving your residence to a charity subject to your keeping a retained life estate.

 Alternatively, your gift could involve a current transfer of an asset in exchange for an annuity income stream for your life or a term of years, called “Gift Annuities”.
 Gift Annuities give you these benefits: (1) a current income tax deduction for the gifted portion of the asset’s value; (2) a current stream of income; and (3) the deferral of income tax on the annuity’s taxable income over your lifetime.